pneff/servicegen/docs/grammar.markdown

 maximum cache size limits have been reached.

-To determine the cache key, the service name, service version, variable name and the full command (including function parameters, complete SQL statement, etc.) are used as qualifiers.
+To determine the cache key, the service name, service version, variable name and the full command (including function parameters) are used as qualifiers.

 So in the above example the cached value would only be used if the value of 'zip' is the same as an already cached version.